Matt-Rice/ASM/README.md

 Compiler Assignment 3
 CS322
-Compiler Construc�on
+Compiler Construcion
-Inves�ga�ng JVM Bytecode and the ASM Bytecode Library (100 points) Project Goal: To investigate Java bytecode and use the ASM bytecode library to write simple bytecode programs.
+Investigating JVM Bytecode and the ASM Bytecode Library (100 points) Project Goal: To investigate Java bytecode and use the ASM bytecode library to write simple bytecode programs.
 Overview: For this project you will write several programs using the ASM library to generate